-"Anti-Spyware" or "Security" software may detect, that ShareMouse is trying to access keyboard functions and output a (false) alarm.
+"Anti-Spyware" or "Security" software may detect, that ShareMouse includes a "keyboard hook" and output a (false) alarm.

-Unfortunately, a few "Security" programs may generally claim any program as potentially dangerous which access the keyboard, regardless if it is a malicious keylogger or a harmless utility.
+Unfortunately, some "security" programs may flag programs as potentially dangerous, that access the keyboard, regardless if it is a malicious keylogger or a harmless utility.

-Please be assured that never send any personal data over the internet.
-We are a registered company and surely have no interest to ruin the reputation of our 15+ years history or to mess with one of the strictest privacy laws world wide.
+We are a registered company and surely have no interest to ruin the reputation of our 19+ years history or to mess with one of the strictest privacy laws world wide.
 We also do not hide our place of business.

 You can disable the update check in the ShareMouse settings.
 However, we strongly recommend that you allow ShareMouse to check for updates as we continuously improve the program and add new features.